damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

   def increment(a: Int): Int = a + 1
 }
 ```
- After packing to generating a jar file, pyspark is started and the jar file is provided through parameters:
+After packing to generate a jar file, pyspark is started and the jar file is provided through parameters:
 ```bash
 ./bin/pyspark --jars .../sparkudf_2.11-0.1.jar
 ```